Fieldwork at Zagora

 The Zagora Archaeological Project utilises 21st century methods to add breadth and depth to our knowledge of this unique town.
 These are described in this website – see particularly the Zagora dig blog and For teachers sections.

-In 2019, The University of Sydney’s Department of Archaeology in collaboration with GML Heritage, the Australian Archaeological Institute at Athens and Sydney University Museums are returning to Zagora for a three week season in July.
+In 2019, The University of Sydney’s Department of Archaeology in collaboration with GML Heritage, the Australian Archaeological Institute at Athens and Sydney University Museums returned to Zagora for a three week season in July.

-The aims of the 2019 season are to conduct archaeological excavations and a surface survey as well as explore subsurface remains with thermal/infrared imaging.
-A particular focus of the team’s attention in 2019 will be an area in which evidence for workshop – or even ‘industrial’ – activities were revealed in the latter stages of the 2014 excavation season.
+The aims of the 2019 season were to conduct archaeological excavations and a surface survey as well as explore subsurface remains with thermal/infrared imaging.
+A particular focus of the team’s attention in 2019 was an area in which evidence for workshop – or even ‘industrial’ – activities were revealed in the latter stages of the 2014 excavation season.
 This was a find of major importance for Aegean, and wider, archaeology.
-The upcoming season promises to reveal new and important information which will help us understand the economy of the site and its place in the wider eastern Mediterranean.
+The season revealed new and important information which will help us understand the economy of the site and its place in the wider eastern Mediterranean.